jimdigriz/freeradius-oauth2-perl/README.md

  * at the end of the `authenticate` section add the `Auth-Type oauth2` stanza with `oauth2` inside
  * in the `post-auth` section add `oauth2` after the commented out `ldap` but before the `exec` module

-**N.B.** start with the stock/upstream packaged [`default`](https://github.com/FreeRADIUS/freeradius-server/blob/v3.0.x/raddb/sites-available/default) and *add* to it, do *not* strip or change anything until you have a working configuration; once working then do explore customing it to fit your needs.
+**N.B.** start with the stock/upstream packaged [`default`](https://github.com/FreeRADIUS/freeradius-server/blob/v3.0.x/raddb/sites-available/default) and *add* to it, do *not* strip or change anything until you have a working configuration (this module depends on other modules such as `suffix` to access the `Realm` attribute); once working then do explore customing it to fit your needs.

 This should look something like: